julienduroure/BleRiFa/_tools/2016-05-20-tool_autorefspace.md

 ![Generate]({{site.base_url}}/assets/img/AutoRefSpace/generate.png)
 <br/>
 Clicking on 'Generate' will create a new panel with dropdown list for all your Reference System (not only active one, as it can be with 'activate').
-Corresponding dropdown lists are displayed only when bone is selected.
+Corresponding dropdown lists are displayed only when bone(s) is/are selected.
 <br/>
 ![choose_]({{site.base_url}}/assets/img/AutoRefSpace/generated_ref_choose.png)
 <br/>